project-hgg/project-hgg.github.io/README.md

 ## About hoGAMEGATA

-hoGAMEGATA is an open, independent database built to catalog and preserve the entire world of horror video games — from retro classics to modern indie releases.
+hoGAMEGATA is an open, independent database built to catalog and preserve the entire world of horror video games.
+From retro classics to modern indie releases.

 - **Official Website:** [https://gamegata.xyz](https://gamegata.xyz)